erkobridee/react-socket-simple-chat/docs/project/README.md

 ### Frontend

-* It uses React to build the UI, React Router to handle its pages, Redux to manage its data/states, Redux Thunk to have a middleware where is possible to inject the socket.io client to send the messages and the function to switch between languages. ([useful references](useful-references.md#react-and-redux-middleware-thunk---) about them)
+* It uses React to build the UI, React Router to handle its pages, Redux to manage its data/states, Redux Thunk to have a middleware where is possible to inject the socket.io client to send the messages and the function to switch between languages. ( [useful references](useful-references.md#react-and-redux-middleware-thunk---) )

-* It follows the redux re-ducks pattern and try to follow some react + redux code style guide ([useful references](useful-references.md#code-style-guide) about it)
+* It follows the redux re-ducks pattern and try to follow some react + redux code style guide ( [useful references](useful-references.md#code-style-guide) )

-* It uses SASS to handle the styles, follows the BEM pattern and uses the flexbox to handle the layout ([useful references](useful-references.md#styles-css-and-sass))
+* It uses SASS to handle the styles, follows the BEM pattern and uses the flexbox to handle the layout ( [useful references](useful-references.md#styles-css-and-sass) )

 ### Backend - socket.io server

-* It has it own socket.io server and also has a deployed version of it over the now.sh ([read more about](../../server/README.md))
+* It has it own socket.io server and also has a deployed version of it over the now.sh ( [read more about it](../../server/README.md) )

 ### Tools

 * It uses the [node.js](https://nodejs.org/) LTS (v8)

-* It uses the [Webpack](https://webpack.js.org/) v4 with the HMR support and is tunned to enable a multi devices development ([useful references](useful-references.md#webpack))
+* It uses the [Webpack](https://webpack.js.org/) v4 with the HMR support and is tunned to enable a multi devices development ( [useful references](useful-references.md#webpack) )

   * It is also has a configuration to make it possible to do imports where the `./src/` is the root folder, so we can do imports like `import constants from 'chat/constants';` from anywhere in the project code